Friday, December 20, 2024

 Mount Doom.
 Wave hello to Frodo and Sam as you pass by.
 Their trip was only slightly longer than yours.

 In my mind, the water park is broken into three areas that get gradually more grown-up oriented as you make your way deeper into the park.
-When you first enter and get past the lockers and burger restaurant, you’ll come to the most family friendly area of the water park.
+When you first enter and get past the lockers and burger restaurant, you’ll come to the most family-friendly area of the water park.

 On the right is a shallow Duplo pool area with two very tame slides.
-Any child under 10 should have fun in this area but it’s especially nice for the toddlers.
+Any child under 10 should have fun in this area, but it’s especially nice for the toddlers.

 There is, at least to me, an odd little sandy area of beach chairs and cabanas carved out next to the Duplo splash pool.
 I don’t think I’ve ever once stepped into this sand.
-I’ll save the amazingly abrasive and fun experience of hot sand between my toes for when it’s absolutely necessary, like going to an actual beach.
+I’ll save the amazingly abrasive and enjoyable experience of hot sand between my toes for when it’s absolutely necessary, like going to an actual beach.

 Across from the Duplo area is the entrance to Build-a-Raft lazy river.
 The rafts come in singles and doubles and are appointed with areas to attach large, heavy rubber Legos.
 The large Legos don’t fit as well as their smaller, traditional brethren but they mostly get the job done.